tomthe/mindbike-mindmapping/README.md

+## Deprecated

+This app is old and not maintained.
+I leave this repository here, but you are probably better off if you look for a different app.

 # MindBike Mindmapping

 MindBike is a Mindmap viewer and editor.
 It is still in alpha/beta-state but usable for mindmaps without extra-features.
 It reads and displays Mindmaps in the Freemind/Freeplane Format (*.mm).
 Its possible to edit and save the mindmaps in the same format, so they are still compatible with Freemind or Freeplane.
 It is written in Python + Kivy and thus runs under Android, iOS, Windows, Linux and MacOS - but the main target ist Android.
 It is the best mindmapping-application for Freeplane and Freemind files on Android to date (though that doesn't mean much...).
 [Wikipedia links here](https://de.wikipedia.org/wiki/FreePlane).